- No single approach works for everyone

 Once you define your wants and your obstacles, you can start chipping away at what needs to change.

-After I got married and had nowhere to write (is that a sad thought?), I cornered off a piece of the bedroom with a bamboo screen and wrote “genius at work” on a piece of paper that I stuck to the screen.
+After I got married and had nowhere to write, I cornered off a piece of the bedroom with a bamboo screen and wrote “genius at work” on a piece of paper that I stuck to the screen.
 Crude but kind of convincing, at least enough for me to get through another novel.

 Gain Detachment from Wants and Desires